 Criminal Lawyers for Cannabis and Driving

-Defense against drug driving charges related to cannabis or marijuana use.
+Defence against drug driving charges related to cannabis or marijuana use.

-Driving under the influence of cannabis is one of the most commonly prosecuted drug driving offenses in Spain.
+Driving under the influence of cannabis is one of the most commonly prosecuted drug driving offences in Spain.
 However, it is also one of the most defensible, because THC (the active component of cannabis) remains detectable in the body long after any psychoactive effects have ended.
 A positive test does not necessarily mean the driver was impaired at the time of driving.

 Legal Framework: Detection vs. Impairment